thebadsektor/tc3202-3a-3/README.md

 ## Technologies Used
 Mention the tools, frameworks, and technologies used in the project:
-- Programming Languages: [e.g., Python, JavaScript, etc.]
+- Programming Languages: [Python, JavaScript]
-- Frameworks/Libraries: [e.g., React, Flask, etc.]
+- Frameworks/Libraries: [eReact, Django]

-- Databases: [e.g., MySQL, MongoDB, etc.]
+- Databases: [e.g., Firebase Realtime Database]
 - Other Tools: [e.g., Git, Docker, etc.]

 ## Setup and Installation